msjimc/circularMT/Guide/README.md

 ![Figure 45](images/figure45.jpg)

-Figure 45: While the text can appear scrappy in the user interface (Figure 45 a), saving the image to a 300 dpi image creates  smoother, clearer text when shown at the same size (Figure 45 b).
+Figure 45: While the text can appear scrappy in the user interface (Figure 45 a), saving the genome map to a 300 dpi image creates  smoother, clearer text when shown at the same size (Figure 45 b).
 <hr />